-The Australian National Radiation Dose Register (ANRDR) was established in 2010 for the uranium mining and milling industry to ensure that records of a worker’s radiation doses are maintained in a centralised register regardless of where the individual is working.
+Initially established in 2010 for the uranium mining and milling industry, the Australian National Radiation Dose Register (ANRDR) is expanding to cover all occupationally exposed workers in Australia.
+The ANRDR will ensure that records of workers’ radiation doses are maintained in a centralised Register regardless of where or for whom the individual is working in Australia.

-The ANRDR is an electronic database designed to collect and store radiation dose information for workers who are occupationally exposed to radiation.
-Currently the ANRDR is limited to workers in the uranium mining and milling industry, the mineral sands mining and processing industry and Commonwealth Government entities, however expansion of the ANRDR to include workers exposed to radiation in other industries, such as the medical and aviation sectors, is in progress.
+The ANRDR is an electronic database that is designed to store and maintain radiation dose records for workers who are occupationally exposed to radiation.
+Currently, the ANRDR is limited to workers in the uranium mining and milling industry, the mineral sands mining and processing industry and Commonwealth Government entities, however, expansion of the ANRDR to include workers exposed to radiation in other industries, such as the medical and aviation sectors, is in progress.

 Workers can request a copy of their radiation dose history from ARPANSA.
 The dose history report will contain all past doses received while working in applicable industries in Australia, and while registered with the ANRDR.

-The Register is maintained and managed by the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA).
+The Dose Register is maintained and managed by the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA).

 The development of the ANRDR began as a result of a recommendation made in a report from the Uranium Industry Framework Steering Group in 2006.

 “The Australian Government should work with relevant State and Territory governments to establish cooperative arrangements with industry to ensure that permanent records of the radiological dose history of uranium industry individuals are collected, maintained and retrievable.”

 As a result of this recommendation, the Department of Resources, Energy and Tourism (now the Department of Industry, Innovation and Science), and ARPANSA commenced development of the ANRDR.